 15. Read, respond, and act on student e-mail notices - The UGA Career Center uses e-mail to notify students/alumni about newly posted positions, upcoming deadlines, or last minute changes to interview schedules.
 Employers will primarily use your email for notifications, so it's critical to check your e-mail on a regular basis!

 16. Monitor Your Online Identity.
 Social networking profiles (i.e. Facebook, MySpace, Twitter) are public and can be viewed by employers.
 Therefore, it is important for you to review your social networking profiles and delete anything questionable.
 Edit anything that may be used for discrimination or may be viewed as inappropriate, controversial, or scandalous.
 Google yourself or use multiple search engines to find out what employers might see when searching for your name, email address, screen name, and phone number.
 If you find information you feel could be detrimental to your candidacy or career, see about getting it removed- and make sure you have an answer ready to counter or explain "digital dirt."

 17. Develop a professional e-mail address and voice mail message.
 When corresponding with employers, it is important to present a professional image.
-Email addresses such as BrewDawg@email.com or email@example.com may have personal meaning to you, but to employers, they represent someone who lacks professionalism.
+Email addresses such as BrewDawg"at" email.com or sassy "at" email.edu may have personal meaning to you, but to employers, they represent someone who lacks professionalism.
 Your telephone voice mail message should also reflect professionalism.
 Make sure that the greeting has a businesslike tone.
 Avoid having music playing in the background or using inappropriate language.